-Students with a GPA of 3.0 or higher for the whole of their undergraduate record are admissible by the Graduate School rules, but an applicant’s chances of admission are improved if they have a GPA of 3.4 or higher, GRE scores around the 70th percentile or higher, and strong letters of recommendation that discuss the applicant’s ability to perform well in a rigorous program of graduate training.
+Students with a GPA of 3.0 or higher in their most recent academic program are admissible by the Graduate School rules, but an applicant’s chances of admission are improved if they have a GPA of 3.4 or higher, GRE scores around the 70th percentile or higher, and strong letters of recommendation that discuss the applicant’s ability to perform well in a rigorous program of graduate training.
 The admissions committee evaluates each application in its entirety and considers unusual circumstances if they are made known in the personal statement.

 If you have questions about the graduate program prior to applying, please contact:

 Sarah Hayford, Director of Graduate Studies.
 Email: firstname.lastname@example.org

 Students must apply online and submit all materials (Graduate Admissions and Department requirements) electronically through the Office of Graduate Admissions.
 Please note that your recommenders will receive an email from the university 1-3 days after you submit your application and they should follow the instructions in that email for uploading their letters.

 As a member of the Big Ten Academic Alliance, Ohio State participates in the FreeApp Fee Waiver Program.
 For information on the program and to see if you are eligible, go to the Big 10 Academic Alliance web site.

 Application deadline for international applicants: November 30th (if all materials are not received by the deadline, we cannot guarantee your application will be reviewed by the admissions committee)